 How to Carve a Turkey

 Get your good lookin’ cooked turkey onto a cutting board.
 I use an electric knife for carving.
-You can do this with a regular carving knife.
+You can do this with a regular carving knife but an electric knife makes it quicker and easier.

 - Cut off your drumsticks by following around the joint with your knife.
 Once you’re through all the meat, pull downward on the drumstick to pop the joint out.